 Customers tell companies what interests them

-The Indian fact-checking organization Newschecker, for example, gives their subscribers the option to choose themselves what service they want to use.
-In their case, somebody might have a story they would like them to fact-check, while others might be interested in receiving the latest fact-checked news directly to their WhatsApp.
+The Indian fact-checking organization Newschecker, for example, gives their subscribers the option to choose what service they want to use.
+In their case, a reader might have a story they would like Newschecker to fact-check, while others might be interested in receiving the latest fact-checked news directly to their WhatsApp.

 These examples show that the WhatsApp newsletter has another great strength in addition to its reach: it gives you a lot of options.
 Companies can thus develop very creative forms of customer communication.

-Meta’s Facebook Messenger is one of the most popular messaging apps worldwide, with at least 999.8 million users around the world as of April 2022.
+Meta’s Facebook Messenger is one of the most popular messaging apps worldwide, with at least 999.8 million users around the world.

 It can therefore be a very powerful channel for reaching customers.
 In fact, the Messenger on Facebook offers companies two options for sending news, namely subscription messages and sponsored messages.

-When newsletters via Facebook Messenger first started out, every business had access to them.
-Then, Meta restricted their use, and from 2020 to 2022 only opened them for media publications that were registered through the News Page Index (NPI).
-However, at the Conversations Conference in May 2022, Meta again reopened Facebook newsletters to all businesses.
+When push notifications via Facebook Messenger first started out, every business had access to them.
+Then, Meta restricted their use, and from 2020 to 2022 only allowed media publications that were registered through the News Page Index (NPI) to use the service.
+However, at the Conversations Conference in May 2022, Meta again reopened Facebook notifications to all businesses.
 Since then, all businesses can once again send recurring messages.

-It will be interesting to see how companies will use the new newsletter tool in the future, as it’s at least as diverse as the WhatsApp notifications.
+It will be interesting to see how companies will use the new notification tool in the future, as it’s at least as diverse as the WhatsApp notifications.

-The Facebook Messenger from Meta also allows companies to send messages to customers they connected with them before on Messenger, either by talking to an agent or interacting with a bot.
+Aside from the push notifications, Facebook Messenger also allows companies to send messages to customers they connected with them before on Messenger, either by talking to an agent or interacting with a bot.
 If companies want to reengage with these customers, they can send sponsored messages with updates or an interesting product suggestion.

 The Telegram Messenger sees itself as a secure alternative to other messenger apps, and promotes its services with a heavy focus on safety.